 Only members of grades MAAS and FAAS are normally deemed to be a ‘Member’ of the AAS by meeting minimum levels of educational qualifications and professional experience.
 Consider individuals with a high degree of experience and training in acoustics for sign off on critical work appraisals.
 Note that 'member' with the lower case 'm' means all members of the Society in all grades; and Member with the upper case 'M' means those members of the Society in the grade Member.

-There are six grades of membership that cater for people and organisations; Fellow, Member, Associate, Student, Subscriber and Sustaining members.
+There are five grades of membership that cater for people and organisations; Fellow, Member, Associate, Student, and Sustaining members.

 - The grade of Fellow is conferred by Council in recognition of exemplary achievements by Members of the Society, and may use the postnominal 'FAAS' with full voting rights.
 The grade of Fellow is not open to individual application as it is conferred by Council.